-One-size-fits-all pricing doesn't work in B2B.
+One-size-fits-all pricing does not work in B2B.
 Your loyal customer who orders 10,000 units quarterly deserves better rates than a first-time buyer ordering 50 units.
+But managing custom pricing manually — different prices for different customers, volume discount tiers, promotional rates, contract pricing — quickly becomes impossible to track in spreadsheets.

 Why Customer-Specific Pricing Matters